Puppet-Finland/ansible-collection-puppeteers-backup/README.md

 This Ansible role configures [git-repo-backup](https://github.com/Puppet-Finland/git-repo-backup) tool.
 It can be used to back up arbitrary Git repositories via SSH.
-It creates a separate user for the backup job and runs it in a Podman container.
+Right now Bitbucket and GitHub are explicitly supported by having their SSH host keys in the role defaults.
+This role creates a separate user for the backup job and runs it in a Podman container.
 The role has been tested on Rocky Linux 9.

 Several parameters are required to use this role: